slymerog/ZootedBot.js/README.md

 # ZootedBot

-**ZootedBot** is a feature-rich, persistent, and customizable Discord bot focused on automated temporary voice channels, reaction roles, role-based command permissions, and customizable welcome messages.
+**ZootedBot** is a feature-rich, persistent, and customizable Discord bot focused on automated temporary voice channels, reaction roles, role-based command permissions, customizable welcome messages, and a full-featured embed builder.

 ---